-The School Psychology Program at the University of Wisconsin-Madison embraces a scientist-scholar-practitioner model of graduate education.
+The School Psychology Doctoral Program at the University of Wisconsin-Madison embraces a scientist-scholar-practitioner model of graduate education.
 Faculty endorse evidence-based practices (e.g., diagnosis, assessment, intervention, consultation, evaluation), and they have allegiance to a broad-based behavioral orientation in research and practice including, for example, applied behavior analysis, cognitive-behavior therapy, social-learning theory, and ecological-behavioral-systems theory.
 The program emphasizes a problem-solving approach to service delivery including direct intervention and consultation at the individual, family, and system levels.
-The graduate program strongly emphasizes the preparation of school psychologists for work in applied settings, including a sound and comprehensive focus on the practice of psychology in the schools and related settings.
+The graduate program strongly emphasizes the preparation of health-service psychologists for academic and scholarly careers, along with a sound and comprehensive focus on the practice of psychology in the schools and related applied settings.